There is unprecedented opportunity to invest in the growing space industry of Australia’s Northern Territory, specifically in:

 The Territory is already home to existing and forthcoming globally significant space infrastructure including:

-- Equatorial Launch Australia’s Arnhem Space Centre: Australia’s first commercial launch facility, from which NASA plans to conduct its 2020 sub-orbital sounding rocket campaign.
+- Equatorial Launch Australia’s Arnhem Space Centre: Australia’s first commercial launch facility, from which NASA plans to conduct a sub-orbital sounding rocket campaign.

 - NASA’s Alice Springs Ballooning Facility: managed by Australia’s national science agency CSIRO, the facility regularly hosts international space agencies for scientific ballooning campaigns.